njh/node-heatmiser-modbus/README.md

-  set-units <units>       Set the temperature units used by the thermostat set-time                Sync the system clock to the thermostat set-keylock <pin>       Set a PIN to lock the keypad with help [command]          display help for command
+  set-units <units>       Set the temperature units used by the thermostat set-time                Sync the system clock to the thermostat set-keylock <pin>       Set a PIN to lock the keypad with factory-reset           Restore thermostat to the default factory settings help [command]          display help for command
 ```